 - (a) The perquisites provided are: tax and financial planning, leased Company car, club dues, annual physical, tickets for sporting or other events and costs related to personal security provided to each of the named executive officers under the Company's security program.
 The Company's security program and the Board of Directors require that the Chairman and Chief Executive Officer use Company aircraft for all business and personal air travel.
+For fiscal 2012, Mr. Farr reimbursed the Company for personal air travel at first class rates.
 The Company also provides limited personal use of Company aircraft outside of the security program requirements to the named executive officers, who reimburse the Company at first class rates.
 Amounts for personal use of Company aircraft represent the incremental cost to the Company, calculated based on the variable operating costs per hour of operation, which include fuel costs, maintenance, and associated travel costs for the crew, less any reimbursements.
 For Messrs.
-Farr, Monser and Peters, the incremental amounts of personal use of Company aircraft were \$304,007, \$95,970 and \$45,473, respectively, which is included in the perquisites amount above. - (b) Contributions by the Company for the named executive officers to the Company's savings plans. - (c) Premiums paid by the Company on behalf of the named executive officers for term life insurance. - (d) Matching contributions under the Company's charitable matching gifts program which matches charitable gifts of up to \$10,000 for all employees of the Company. - (e) None of these amounts was grossed up for taxes. - (6) This number is the arithmetic average of total compensation for the three years displayed in the table. - (7) Messrs.
-Farr, Galvin and Peters do not receive any separate compensation for service as Directors. - (8) Mr. Dellaquila succeeded Mr. Galvin as Chief Financial Officer in February 2010. - (9) Mr. Monser became President in October 2010. - (10) Mr. Ashmore became Executive Vice President-Planning and Development in October 2009. - (11) Mr. Steeves became Executive Vice President in October 2011.
+Farr, Monser and Peters, the incremental amounts of personal use of Company aircraft were \$353,028, \$210,244 and \$45,210, respectively, which is included in the perquisites amount above. - (b) Contributions by the Company for the named executive officers to the Company's savings plans. - (c) Premiums paid by the Company on behalf of the named executive officers for term life insurance. - (d) Matching contributions under the Company's charitable matching gifts program which matches charitable gifts of up to \$10,000 for all employees of the Company. - (e) None of these amounts was grossed up for taxes. - (6) This number is the arithmetic average of total compensation for the three years displayed in the table. - (7) Messrs.
+Farr, Galvin and Peters do not receive any separate compensation for service as Directors. - (8) Mr. Dellaquila succeeded Mr. Galvin as Chief Financial Officer in February 2010 and was promoted to Executive Vice President effective October 1, 2012. - (9) Mr. Monser became President in October 2010. - (10) Mr. Ashmore became Executive Vice President-Planning and Development in October 2009. - (11) Mr. Steeves became Executive Vice President in October 2011.